kailuowang/Queffee/README.md

 You shouldn't have to install them with `npm`.
 If you're not running OS X, or don't have Growl available, you obviously won't see any pretty notifications.
 But it should be trivial to replace that function with your OS specific variant if you'd like to.

 ## To use
-No other dependencies at all simply:
+No other dependencies at all, simply:

 [queffee.js](https://raw.github.com/kailuowang/Queffee/master/release/queffee.js)
 or
 [queffee.min.js](https://github.com/kailuowang/Queffee/raw/master/release/queffee.min.js)